Corn tea is a popular Korean beverage made from roasted corn kernels. A mild light drink, it can be prepared hot or cold.

 How to Make Corn Tea Using Tea Bags

-To make hot tea using tea bags, boil four cups of water and add the tea bag to the hot water and steep for about 5-10 minutes, depending on how strong you want your corn tea.
+To make hot tea using tea bags, boil four cups of water and add the tea bag to the hot water and then steep for about 5-10 minutes, depending on how strong you want your corn tea.

 To make iced corn tea, fill a pitcher with four cups of cool water and drop in a tea bag.
 Put the pitcher in the refrigerator for at least an hour and it’s ready to drink.